kane-armstrong/rest-api-from-sql/README.md

 # REST API Generator

-This is a simple, unamabitious code generation tool.
+This is a simple, unambitious code generation tool.
 It looks at the schema of a SQL database and generates a REST API for it, with typical CRUD endpoints that support both filtering on primary key and (optionally) on unique key, as additional endpoints.